-So what is Misfits Market?
-Here how they describe their company on their website: “Where some see ugly produce and throw it away, we see delicious food that just needs some love.
+Misfits Market describes their company on their website: “Where some see ugly produce and throw it away, we see delicious food that just needs some love.
 Misfits sources high-quality, fresh produce from our partners.
 You choose your box size and delivery frequency.
 We deliver your box of Misfits to your door each week.”

 Here is what my box looked like when I first opened it up – a HUGE bunch of fresh, organic carrots, ready to be eaten by my 5 year old who loves carrots!

-Here is the complete list of what came in my most recent Mischief size box:
+Here is the complete list of what came in my most recent Misfits size box:

 - 3 apples (don’t know what kind)